-Savanta Inc. (Savanta) was retained by Port Credit West Village Partners Inc. (PCWVP) to complete an Environmental Impact Study (EIS) for their lands at 70 Mississauga Road South and 181 Lakeshore Road West (herein referred to as the Subject Lands), within the City of Mississauga, Ontario (Figure 1, Appendix A).
-The proposed mixed-use development, referred to as the Port Credit West Village, is generally bound by Mississauga Road South to the east, Lakeshore Road to the north, a strip of waterfront shoreline not subject to this application to the south and private residential properties to the west.
+Savanta Inc. (Savanta) was retained by Port Credit West Village Partners Inc. (PCWVP) to complete an Environmental Impact Study (EIS) for their lands at 70 Mississauga Road South (herein referred to as the Subject Lands), within the City of Mississauga, Ontario (Figure 1, Appendix A).
+The proposed mixed-use development, referred to as the Port Credit West Village, is generally bound by Mississauga Road South to the east, Lakeshore Road to the north, Lake Ontario to the south and private residential properties to the west.
 The Subject Lands are approximately 29.2 ha (72.04 acres) in area and are legally described as Lot 10 and Part of Lots 9 and 11, Broken Front Range, Credit Indian Reserve.

-The Subject Lands were formerly occupied by a brickwork manufacturing facility from the late 1800s until the 1930s, following by an oil refinery, which operated from 1932 to 1985, before being decommissioned in 1987 by Imperial Oil.
+The Subject Lands were formerly occupied by the Imperial Oil refinery, which operated from 1932 to 1985, before being decommissioned in 1987.
 Currently, the site is a vacant brownfield with some remnant infrastructure (e.g., internal facility roads, one small building and an oil-water separator) and open space areas undergoing vegetation succession.
 The open spaces are dominated by cultural meadow and cultural thicket communities.
 There is an isolated man-made pond on the Subject Lands (referred to as the Shale Pond) which was originally created by the excavation of shale for brickmaking prior to 1932 and was later used as a stormwater management pond for the refinery.